january3/gghotelling/README.md

 take the `fill` aesthetic for a visually pleasing representation of the ellipses.

+My main motivation for creating this package was sorting out the different ellipse types and allowing the use of `fill` aesthetics for Hotelling ellipses.

 ## Installation

 You can install the development version of gghotelling from